relativisticelectron/Notes/Bitcoin  The Endgame.md

 To end on a positive note:
-* There will *always* be a way to move value globally, even if one has to use the "bitcoin uncensored".
+* There will *always* be a way to move value globally, even if one has to use the "bitcoin uncensored" or other privacy coins.
 Effective capital controls are a thing of the past.
 The government will simply push usage and value to "bitcoin uncensored" if they censor or seize on bitcoin more.